Currency pair for beginners

-A beginner who decides to trade Forex first of all faces the question of choosing a trading asset; usually brokers
+A beginner who decides to trade Forex first faces the question of choosing a trading asset.
+Brokers typically

-It would seem to be the most popular, but the answer is not always so obvious and many experts advise not to approach this matter so formally.
+It might seem like the most popular, but the answer isn't always so obvious, and many experts advise against taking a less formal approach.

-Yes, EUR/USD has the most favorable trading conditions; in addition, a huge number of tools such as advisors and indicators have been written for this currency pair, but along with its advantages, it also has certain disadvantages.
+Yes, EUR/USD offers the most favorable trading conditions, and there are a huge number of tools, such as expert advisors and indicators, written specifically for this currency pair.
+However, along with its advantages, it also has certain disadvantages.

-First of all, news on the euro comes out during business hours in Moscow, which causes sharp fluctuations in the exchange rate while you are working on Forex; in addition, the asset is influenced by a lot of minor factors, so it is difficult to objectively assess the price behavior.
+First and foremost, euro news is released during Moscow business hours, which causes sharp fluctuations while you're trading Forex.
+Furthermore, the asset is influenced by a host of secondary factors, making it difficult to objectively assess price movement.

 Simpler currency pairs for beginners might include: